Audrey-Hermans/blog/en/about.md

 We move together, at our own pace, while the others race ahead.
 We cheer each other on — because deep down, we’re all walking in the same direction.

----

-## But before we go any further, may I suggest you pack your bundle?
+## Before we set off, let's gather what we need!

-Here’s what’s in mine:
+Here’s what’s in my bundle:

 - my flute, to listen to my breath
 - a card deck, to read myself in the moment